Diverse Recruitment Sources

 PAID CAMPUS LICENSES

-In an effort to assist departments with recruitment sources, the Office of Equal Opportunity and Compliance and the Office of Human Resources have purchased or secured campuswide licenses to the sources listed under Resources.
+In an effort to assist departments with recruitment sources, Equal Opportunity, Compliance & Title IX and the Office of Human Resources have purchased or secured campuswide licenses to the sources listed under Resources.
 Jobs posted to the university career site will automatically be placed on these sources, no action is required of departments and these sources do not count towards the proactive recruitment requirements.